Thirlan/ThirlanStellarisMPBalance/patch_notes_explanation.md

 The boost also only applies to players and not AIs, which also encourages players to attack AIs first before killing their fellow gamers.

+## AI Trade exploitation

+As the game has become more complicated and the choices multiply, the number of ways to exploit the AI's weaknesses has increased.
+The most noticeable one in the game so far is through trade deals and none more abusive than the Imperial Fiefdom origin.
+Due to these exploits various game attributes have been tweaked to prevent the AI from accepting weak trade deals and being sucked dry of all resources.
+For example, it is harder to improve relationships in general with the AI using Embassies.
+The AI is also less willing to engage in one sided tech trade deals.

 ## Racial traits

 Some people may noticed that the racial traits have some unusual changes to them.
-For example Venerable +1 to starting leader level.
+For example Venerable's +1 to starting leader level.
 The argument might have been to just reduce the point cost or increasing the longevity.
 There are two reasons for not having done this.

 The first reason is that changing point costs of traits will affect the existing races that people have created and come with the game.
 This falls foul of our KISS principle of making the sure the mod is simple to use and easy to turn on and off.
 Hence no changes to point costs will EVER be made and requires us to instead modify the abilities directly.